Electroactive polymer: Electrostrictive graft polymers

 Electrostrictive graft polymers consist of flexible backbone chains with branching side chains.
 The side chains on neighboring backbone polymers cross link and form crystal units.
-The backbone and side chain crystal units can then form polarized monomers, which contain atoms with partial charges and generate dipole moments, shown in Figure 2.
-When an electrical field is applied, a force is applied to each partial charge and causes rotation of the whole polymer unit.
+The backbone and side chain crystal units can then form polarized monomers, which contain atoms with partial charges and generate dipole moments.

+When an electrical field is applied, a force is applied to each partial charge, which causes rotation of the whole polymer unit.
 This rotation causes electrostrictive strain and deformation of the polymer.

 Liquid crystalline polymers

 Main-chain liquid crystalline polymers have mesogenic groups linked to each other by a flexible spacer.
-The mesogens within a backbone form the mesophase structure causing the polymer itself to adopt a conformation compatible with the structure of the mesophase.
+The mesogens within a backbone form the mesophase structure, causing the polymer itself to adopt a conformation compatible with the structure of the mesophase.
 The direct coupling of the liquid crystalline order with the polymer conformation has given main-chain liquid crystalline elastomers a large amount of interest.
-The synthesis of highly oriented elastomers leads to have a large strain thermal actuation along the polymer chain direction with temperature variation resulting in unique mechanical properties and potential applications as mechanical actuators.
+The synthesis of highly oriented elastomers leads to a large strain thermal actuation along the polymer chain direction, with temperature variation resulting in unique mechanical properties and potential applications as mechanical actuators.

 Ionic

 Ionic EAPs are polymers in which actuation is caused by the displacement of ions inside the polymer.
-Only a few volts are needed for actuation, but the ionic flow implies a higher electrical power needed for actuation, and energy is needed to keep the actuator at a given position.
-Examples of ionic EAPS are conductive polymers, ionic polymer-metal composites (IPMCs), and responsive gels.
-Yet another example is a Bucky gel actuator, which is a polymer-supported layer of polyelectrolyte material consisting of an ionic liquid sandwiched between two electrode layers consisting of a gel of ionic liquid containing single-wall carbon nanotubes.
+Only a few volts are needed for actuation, but the ionic flow implies that higher electrical power is needed for actuation, and energy is needed to keep the actuator at a given position.

+Examples of ionic EAPs are conductive polymers, ionic polymer-metal composites (IPMCs), and responsive gels.
+Yet another example is a Bucky gel actuator, which is a polymer-supported layer of polyelectrolyte material consisting of an ionic liquid sandwiched between two electrode layers, which is then a gel of ionic liquid containing single-wall carbon nanotubes.
 The name comes from the similarity of the gel to the paper that can be made by filtering carbon nanotubes, the so-called buckypaper.

 Electrorheological fluid

-Electrorheological fluids change the viscosity of a solution with the application of an electric field.
+Electrorheological fluids change viscosity when an electric field is applied.
 The fluid is a suspension of polymers in a low dielectric-constant liquid.
 With the application of a large electric field the viscosity of the suspension increases.
 Potential applications of these fluids include shock absorbers, engine mounts and acoustic dampers.

 Ionic polymer-metal composite

 Ionic polymer-metal composites consist of a thin ionomeric membrane with noble metal electrodes plated on its surface.
 It also has cations to balance the charge of the anions fixed to the polymer backbone.
 They are very active actuators that show very high deformation at low applied voltage and show low impedance.
-Ionic polymer-metal composites work through electrostatic attraction between the cationic counter ions and the cathode of the applied electric field, a schematic representation is shown in Figure 3.
+Ionic polymer-metal composites work through electrostatic attraction between the cationic counter ions and the cathode of the applied electric field.
 These types of polymers show the greatest promise for bio-mimetic uses as collagen fibers are essentially composed of natural charged ionic polymers.
 Nafion and Flemion are commonly used ionic polymer metal composites.